Sharlin5/cypressMastery/README.md

 - **Registration Test**: Automates the registration functionality using valid credentials on the Parabank website.
 Data driven testing that makes use of ***Faker*** and ***Fixtures***.
 Pages is also used to show ways to improve readability.

 - **Automation Exercise**: Automates tests with registration, login and checkout functionality.
 This makes use of the different techniques to test the given functionalities.
+  - List of tools/functions/techniques used:
+    - Commands
+    - Fakers
+    - Fixtures
+    - Pages

+- **API Tests**: Pet Store API and User API tests
-- **API Tests**: Automates API tests for pet store api.
+  - Automates API tests for pet store api.
 Contains tests for pet, users and store endpoints.
 Note: the tests for this API is inconsistent.
+  - Automates API tests for a simple user api.
+Contains api tests for login, registration and view users.